 Compulsory learning activities

-One (1) written assignment and one (1) discussion, both connected to the course's themes.
-Two of two learning activities must be approved (passed) before one may take the exam.
+One (1) written assignment and one (1) oral presentation (in groups), both connected to the course's themes.
+Two of two learning activities must be approved before one may take the exam.

 Written school exam, 4 hours.